RyuZhihao123/CHITreeProject/README.md

 This is the official repository of paper "DeepTreeSketch: Neural Graph Prediction for Faithful 3D Tree Modeling from Sketches.
 Zhihao Liu, et al. 2024".

 ## 1. Tree Dataset
-In the very beginning, we implemented a very comprehensive 'Parametric l-system algorithm' for creating diverse high-quality 3D tree models automatically as the training dataset.
+In the very beginning, we implemented a very comprehensive **Parametric l-system algorithm** for creating diverse high-quality 3D tree models automatically as the training dataset.
+This algorithm contributes the majority (approx. 90%) of our training set, while the rest are the real-world trees reconstructed from point clouds and images.

 Please download our dataset through this [[link]](https://vcc.tech/research/2021/TreePartNet)  (password: xyz)

+### - More details on L-system Algorithm.
 **$\bullet$ Noted that**: apart from our CHI submission, my implemented algorithm has been used by a few top-tier papers to generate training dataset as well, including several recent **SIGGRAPH-level** papers, such as:

 > **TreePartNet: Neural Decomposition of Point Clouds for 3D Tree Reconstruction.**